mudler/LocalAI/docs/content/docs/getting-started/quickstart.md

 For a list of all the container-images available, see [Container images]({{%relref "docs/reference/container-images" %}}).
 To learn more about All-in-one images instead, see [All-in-one Images]({{%relref "docs/reference/aio-images" %}}).

-{{% alert icon="💡 Models caching" %}}
+{{% alert icon="💡" %}}

-The **AIO** image will download the needed models on the first run if not already present and store those in `/build/models` inside the container.
+**Models caching**: The **AIO** image will download the needed models on the first run if not already present and store those in `/build/models` inside the container.
 The AIO models will be automatically updated with new versions of AIO images.

 You can change the directory inside the container by specifying a `MODELS_PATH` environment variable (or `--models-path`).